 Hockey is huge in Canada, and Fernie is no exception.
 Locals enthusiastically turn out for games to support their team – the Fernie Ghostriders.
 Home games are played at Fernie Memorial Arena.
 If you fall in love with the team, pick up some great merchandise to wear proudly at home.

 4. Fairy Creek Falls

 Fernie boasts stunning scenery, including two beautiful waterfalls.
 Fairy Creek Falls is a popular local attraction, reached by a gentle 2.8-mile hike (return) from Fernie Visitor Information.

-Accessible year round, the falls are particularly enchanting in the winter when the water is frozen solid.
+Accessible year-round, the falls are exceptionally enchanting in the winter when the water is frozen solid.
 On warm summer days, you can take a refreshing dip in the cascades.